 The Caribbean offers a sunny oasis for retirees.
 With the laid-back lifestyle, affordable healthcare, and tax incentives, retirees are drawn to the Caribbean islands.
 But before you throw your winter clothes away and spend your golden years under a palm tree, you need to understand what it entails to retire in the Caribbean.
-In this article we’ll discuss immigration laws, taxes, safety and other key factors for four of the most popular Caribbean retirement destinations: Bahamas, Belize, Jamaica and the Dominican Republic.
+Here’s a breakdown of the immigration laws, taxes, safety and other key factors to consider before retiring in four of the most popular Caribbean destinations: Bahamas, Belize, Jamaica and the Dominican Republic.

 As you might imagine, then, each island has unique visa restrictions.